maurermax/riak-bucket-exporter/README.md

-    -p, --port [port]      specify the post (default: 8098) -f, --file [FileName]  specify the file name (default: [bucket].json) -i, --import           import mode (instead of reading from bucket entries will be written to bucket)
+    -p, --port [port]      specify the post (default: 8098) -f, --file [FileName]  specify the file name (default: [bucket].json) -i, --import           import mode (instead of reading from bucket entries will be written to bucket) --delete               delete the keys as they are exported (DANGER: possible data loss)
 ````